Non-Profit Reserve Funds: Five Best Practices for Managing Your Restricted Funds

 You hire a local restaurant to cater the meals and deliver them to the appropriate schools.
 Then, following the first lunch session, the restaurant sends you an invoice for $450: $430 for the meals + $20 for delivery.

-When you enter your payment into QuickBooks Online, you would:
+When entering your payment into your bookkeeping software, you would:

 • Categorize both the meal and delivery costs as program expenses